Shubhi-Jain98/innovacer-assignment/README.md

 # PREREQUISITES:

 All the scipts that I have created were tested successfully on Linux based OS with Python 2.7.10 or Python 3 installed on the system.
-Folling are the things you need to install to run the code:
+Following are the things you need to install to run the code:

 Install pip for Python2
 -->commands to install